hbr/coqlib/docs/basics/terms.md

 ## Functions

-We can write the term
+The term

     fun i:nat => i + 2

-which is a function mapping any natural number `i` to `i + 2`.
-Since all Coq terms must have types this function term has a type as well.
+is a function mapping any natural number `i` to `i + 2`.
+Since all Coq terms must have types, this function term has a type as well.

     (fun i:nat => i + 2): nat -> nat